Umweltdev/romax-realestate-mui/frontend/documentation/romax.md

        - `SavedCard.jsx`: card component for listing details of a property.
        -`SavedProperties.jsx`: Page for listing property saved by a user.
          - `API Endpoints`:
              - `/api/users/user-saved-properties -[GET]`: Endpoint to get list of property saved by  a user.
+       -`estate-description/`
+       - `index.jsx` : main file for the estate description page, Side bar with all the estate.
+          - `API Endpoints`:
+             - `/api/estate/:id -[GET]`: Endpoint to get a  details of a estate with a specified id.
+       - `Description.jsx`: component for displaying estate description and features.
+       - `ProdDescCarousel.jsx`: carousel component for display estate images.
+       - `Tab.jsx`:
+    - `estate-list/`
+       - `index.jsx` : main file for the estate listing page.
+          - `API Endpoints`:
+             - `/api/estate -[GET]`: Endpoint to get list of estate in the database, also considering query parameters if provided.
+       - `card.jsx`: card component for displaying the details of a estate .
+       - `ProdListCarousel.jsx`: carousel component for display estate images.
+       - `estateActions.js`: actions to fetch estate data from the backend.
+       -`estateReducer.js`: reducers for the estate.
     - `product-description/`
        - `index.jsx` : main file for the product description page.
           - `API Endpoints`: